Explainable artificial intelligence: History and methods

 Marvin Minsky et al. raised the issue that AI can function as a form of surveillance, with the biases inherent in surveillance, suggesting HI (Humanistic Intelligence) as a way to create a more fair and balanced "human-in-the-loop" AI.

-Explainable AI has been recently a new topic researched amongst the context of modern deep learning.
+Explainable AI recently became a topic of research within deep learning.
 Modern complex AI techniques, such as deep learning, are naturally opaque.
 To address this issue, methods have been developed to make new models more explainable and interpretable.
 This includes layerwise relevance propagation (LRP), a technique for determining which features in a particular input vector contribute most strongly to a neural network's output, although this technique has been shown to suffer from several important issues.
 Other techniques explain some particular prediction made by a (nonlinear) black-box model, a goal referred to as "local interpretability".
-We still today cannot explain the output of today's DNNs without the new explanatory mechanisms, we also can't by the neural network, or external explanatory components There is also research on whether the concepts of local interpretability can be applied to a remote context, where a model is operated by a third-party.
+There is also research on whether the concepts of local interpretability can be applied to a remote context, where a model is operated by a third-party.

 There has been work on making glass-box models which are more transparent to inspection.
 This includes decision trees, Bayesian networks, sparse linear models, and more.
 The Association for Computing Machinery Conference on Fairness, Accountability, and Transparency (ACM FAccT) was established in 2018 to study transparency and explainability in the context of socio-technical systems, many of which include artificial intelligence.

 Some techniques allow visualisations of the inputs to which individual software neurons respond to most strongly.
 Several groups found that neurons can be aggregated into circuits that perform human-comprehensible functions, some of which reliably arise across different networks trained independently.

 There are various techniques to extract compressed representations of the features of given inputs, which can then be analysed by standard clustering techniques.
 Alternatively, networks can be trained to output linguistic explanations of their behaviour, which are then directly human-interpretable.
 Model behaviour can also be explained with reference to training data—for example, by evaluating which training inputs influenced a given behaviour the most, or by approximating its predictions using the most similar instances from the training data.

 The use of explainable artificial intelligence (XAI) in pain research, specifically in understanding the role of electrodermal activity for automated pain recognition: hand-crafted features and deep learning models in pain recognition, highlighting the insights that simple hand-crafted features can yield comparative performances to deep learning models and that both traditional feature engineering and deep feature learning approaches rely on simple characteristics of the input time-series data.